Golan Heights: Border incidents after 1948

+The Israelis used to send tractors with armed police into the DMZ, which prompted Syria firing at Israel.
 In the period between the first Arab–Israeli War and the Six-Day War, the Syrians constantly harassed Israeli border communities by firing artillery shells from their dominant positions on the Golan Heights.
 In October 1966 Israel brought the matter up before the United Nations.
-Five nations sponsored a resolution criticizing Syria for its actions but it failed to pass due to a Soviet veto.
+Five nations sponsored a resolution criticizing Syria for its actions but it failed to pass.Gilbert, Martin, The Arab–Israeli Conflict: Its History in Maps, 4th ed, London: Weidenfeld and Nicolson (1985) pp. 63–64 No Israeli civilian was killed in half a year leading up to the Six-Day War and the Syrian attacks have been called: "largely symbolic".

 Former Israeli General Mattityahu Peled said that more than half of the border clashes before the 1967 war "were a result of our security policy of maximum settlement in the demilitarised area".
 Israeli incursions into the zone were responded to with Syrians shooting.
 Israel in turn would retaliate with military force.
-Sir Alec Douglas-Home, former Prime Minister of the UK, stated that when he was visiting the Galilee a few months before the 1967 war "at regular intervals the Russian-built forts on the Golan Heights used to lob shells into the villages, often claiming civilian casualties".
-He said after the 1973 war that any agreement between the two sides "must clearly put a stop to that kind of offensive action".
+The narrative of Syrians attacking "innocent" Israel from the Golan Heights has been called "historical revisionism".

-In 1976, former Israeli defense minister Moshe Dayan said Israel provoked more than 80% of the clashes with Syria in the run up to the 1967 war, although historians debate whether he was "giving an accurate account of the situation in 1967 or whether his version of what happened was colored by his disgrace after the 1973 Middle East war, when he was forced to resign as Defense Minister over the failure to anticipate the Arab attack."
-The provocation was sending a tractor to plow in the demilitarized areas.
+In 1976, former Israeli defense minister Moshe Dayan said Israel provoked more than 80% of the clashes with Syria in the run up to the 1967 war, although two Israeli historians debate whether he was "giving an accurate account of the situation in 1967 or whether his version of what happened was colored by his disgrace after the 1973 Middle East war, when he was forced to resign as Defense Minister over the failure to anticipate the Arab attack."
+The provocation was sending a tractor to plow in the demilitarized areas to get the Syrians to attack.
 The Syrians responded by firing at the tractors and shelling Israeli settlements.
 Jan Mühren, a former UN observer in the area at the time, told a Dutch current affairs programme that Israel "provoked most border incidents as part of its strategy to annex more land".
 UN officials blamed both Israel and Syria for destabilizing the borders.